Instantons and singularities in the Yang-Mills flow: Global behavior near the minimum energy

 \begin{thm} The instantons with $H^{2+} = 0$ are asymptotically stable in the $H^1$ topology.
-In other words, given an $H^1$ neighborhood $U$ of $A,$ there exists a neighborhood $U' \subset U$ of initial connections for which the limit under the flow will again be an instanton with $H^{2+} = 0,$ lying in $U$ modulo smooth gauge transformations.

-Moreover, there exists an $H^1$-open neighborhood $N$ for which the flow gives a deformation retraction from $N \cap H^k,$ $k>>1,$ onto the moduli space of instantons with $H^{2+}=0.$ \end{thm} \begin{proof} By Struwe's construction \cite{struwe}, \S 4.2-4.3, choosing the instanton $A$ itself as reference connection, the gauge-equivalent flow remains in $U$ for a time $\tau,$ long enough for $\epsilon$-regularity to take effect.
-This gives a uniform bound on the curvature at time $\tau,$ including on $||F^+||_{L^\infty}.$ Choosing $U'$ small enough, we also obtain $||F^+|| < \delta_1.$ We are then in the situation of Theorem \ref{convergence}, which can be applied with $\{x_i\} = \emptyset.$
+In other words, given an anti-self-dual connection $A_1$ with $H^{2+}_{A_1} = 0$ and an $H^1$ neighborhood $U$ of $A_1,$ there exists a neighborhood $U_1 \subset U$ of initial connections for which the limit under the flow will again be an instanton with $H^{2+} = 0,$ lying in $U$ modulo smooth gauge transformations. \end{thm} \begin{proof} Choose the given instanton $A_1$ for the required smooth connection $D_1 = D_{ref} + A_1$ in Struwe's construction---see Section \ref{shorttimesection}.
+Let $\epsilon > 0$ be such that the $H^1$ neighborhood of $A_1$ of size $C_{\ref{localexistence}} \epsilon$ is contained in $U,$ and choose $U_1$ to be the neighborhood of size $\epsilon.$ By Theorem \ref{localexistence}, the gauge-equivalent flow (\ref{gaugequiv}) with initial data in $U_1$ will remain in $U$ for a time $\tau.$ Choosing $U_1$ smaller, we also obtain the three conditions (\ref{convergencelowselfdual}), (\ref{convergencenonconc}), (\ref{closeness}) with $\delta_1$ arbitrarily small.
+We are then in the situation of Theorem \ref{convergence}, which may be applied with $\tau_0 = \tau$ and $\{x_i\} = \emptyset.$ \end{proof}

+\begin{cor} On any $SU(2)$-bundle $E \to M,$ there exists a nonempty $H^1$-open set of initial connections for which the Yang-Mills flow exists for all time and, if $\kappa(E) \geq 0$ and $H^{2+}(M)=0,$ converges exponentially. \end{cor} \begin{proof} Following Freed and Uhlenbeck \cite{freeduhl}, for any $\delta_1,$ one can construct smooth pointlike $SU(2)$-connections with $\|F^+\|_{L^2} < \delta_1$ and $\|F^+\|_{L^\infty} < C$ (p.
+124).
+Provided $H^{2+}(M)=0,$ for $\delta_1$ sufficiently small, Theorem \ref{parataubes} yields exponential convergence to an instanton $A_\infty.$ By Theorem \ref{asympstab}, convergence holds for initial data in an $H^1$-open neighborhood. \end{proof}

+\begin{cor} There exists a $\scrG_E$-invariant $H^1$-open set $N \subset \scrA_E,$ such that the flow gives a deformation retraction, with respect to the $H^k$ topology on $\scrA_E / \scrG_E,$ for $k >> 1,$ from $N \cap H^k$ onto the instantons with $H^{2+}=0.$ \end{cor} \begin{proof} Let $N$ be the union of the neighborhoods obtained in Theorem \ref{asympstab}, which we may take to be invariant under smooth gauge transformations.
+By Kozono et. al., Theorem C, for $k$ sufficiently large, the Yang-Mills flow is in fact unique modulo gauge as long as it exists in $H^k,$ and therefore gives a well-defined map on $N / \scrG_E$ fixing the instantons.

-The latter refinement follows from standard parabolic theory.
-For, two connections in $N$ which are initially $H^k$-close remain so under the gauge-equivalent flow for a large time $T;$ but then both are close to their respective limits under the Yang-Mills flow. \end{proof}
+It remains to show that this map is continuous modulo gauge in the $H^k$ topology.
+This follows by combining the parabolic theory of Section \ref{shorttimesection} with the uniform convergence statement of Theorem \ref{convergence}.
+For, two connections in $N$ which are initially $H^k$-close, for $k \geq k_0,$ remain so under the gauge-equivalent flow (\ref{gaugequiv}).
+They therefore remain close, modulo gauge, for an arbitrarily long time; but then both are close to their respective limits under the Yang-Mills flow.